AshanSenadheeraLK/portfolio/readme.md

 cd portfolio
 ```

-3. Open `index.html` in your preferred browser to view the website.
+3. Open `index.html` in your preferred browser to view the website or Open through the "Live Server" extension.

 ## 🖥️ Local Development